 - The Behavior Does Not Rise to the Level of Harassment – Not all types of unwanted or seemingly impermissible conduct rise to the level of harassment.
 If, based on the circumstances involved, the conduct in question does not give rise to a cause of action, this should provide a strong defense as well.

 - The Complainant Welcomed the Behavior – In appropriate cases, it can be a defense to show that the complainant welcomed the behavior in question.
 In order to constitute harassment, the complained-of behavior must be unwanted and perpetrated without the complainant’s consent.
-Employers should be aware, however, that determining whether conduct was welcome is often difficult and may be a question for a jury absent “smoking gun” evidence.
+Employers should be aware, however, that determining whether the conduct was welcome is often difficult and maybe a question for a jury absent “smoking gun” evidence.

 - The Company Met Its Obligations – If an employer takes “immediate and appropriate corrective action” in response to allegations of workplace harassment, this can provide a complete defense in some cases.
 However, in other cases, the simple fact that the harassment occurred can be enough to establish employer liability.

 Contact the South Carolina Employment Lawyers at Gignilliat, Savitz & Bettis LLP